-Survival seeds are open pollinated, organic and heirloom.
+Survival seeds are open pollinated, organic, and heirloom.
 An emergency seed vault should avoid hybrid seeds and GMO seeds, which do not produce seed well and can potentially contain harmful toxins and are generally sterile.
 Sterile plants from these seeds are of little use in a perpetuating survival garden and require constant purchase of seeds from companies that hold the patents on the modified crop.

 Of course, collecting safe seed is of little value without carefully managing survival seed storage.
 Additionally, you should save seed that will produce food you will eat and will grow well in your climate.

 The internet is a great way to source safe seed for storage.
 There are many organic and open pollinated sites as well as seed exchange forums.
 If you are already an avid gardener, saving seeds starts by letting some of your produce go to flower and seed, or saving fruit and collecting the seed.

 Choose only plants that flourish under most conditions and are heirlooms.
 Your emergency seed vault should have enough seed to start next year’s crop and still have some seed left over.
 Careful seed rotation will help ensure the freshest seed is saved while those getting older are planted first.
 In this way, you will always have seed ready if a crop fails or if you wish a second planting in the season.
 Consistent food is the goal and can be easily achieved if seeds are stored correctly.

 The Svalbard Global Seed Vault has over 740,000 seed samples.
 This is great news but hardly useful for those of us in North America, as the vault is in Norway.
 Norway is a perfect place to store the seeds because of its cold climate.